- Advancement to Candidacy

 Extended Loans from the Library

 Department copies of earlier thesis draft copies are available for check out from the Graduate Advisor, for those who are preparing for Orals.
-Students may also check out published theses from the University Library, or read on-line via the Disertation and Thesis database – just click on the”Full Text – PDF” link in the yellow box on the right.
+Students may also check out published theses from the University Library, or read on-line via the Disertation and Thesis database – just click on the”Full Text – PDF” link.
 Department theses titles may be read on the department web site by program, and the abstract and full text accessed through the links listed by program: MAPR; MSHF; MSIO.

 Psychology Department Web Site